AcroMedia/ansible-role-virtual-host/README.md

         ssl: letsencrypt
         redirect_code: 302
         web_application: drupal8
-        # Uncomment and update the next line after golive:
+        ## Uncomment and update the next line after golive:
         # drupal_cron_url: "https://{{ nginx_canonical_name }}/cron/abcdefgh12345678"
+        ## Got extra stuff you need to configure for nginx?
+Give it to the role to upload for you:
+        # nginx_include_custom: path/to/my_arbitrary_nginx_additions.conf.j2
 ```

 ## License